CBD may act as an anti-inflammatory and neuroprotectant.

 Alzheimer’s disease (AD) is the most common form of dementia affecting over 33 million people worldwide.
 Alarmingly, this number may reach 115 million by year 2050.
 In the beginning stages, AD typically manifests as a mild loss of short term memory, spatial disorientation and communication difficulties.
 It later progresses to severe disruptions in cognitive ability, impairments in speech as well as facial recognition.
 AD patients are also susceptible to illness encompassing other organ systems.
 This makes the latest Alzheimer;’s and CBD research all the more hopeful.

 CBD is a Potential Anti-Inflammatory for Neurological Tissue

 As a neuroprotective agent, CBD is a prime candidate for new treatment strategies.
 In studies conducted over the past decade, it demonstrated strong potential to prevent degeneration of the brain centers crucial for cognition and integration (hippocampus and cortex).
-It also has anti-inflammatory and anti-oxidant properties.
+It also has potential anti-inflammatory and anti-oxidant properties.

 Importantly, CBD also regulates cell migration of microglia, which are resident immune cells of the brain.
 Furthermore, CBD reduced production of toxic neurofibrillary tangles and plaques, thus improving neuronal cell viability.
 Alzheimer’s involves all of the above complex pathological changes in the brain.
-CBD is the perfect therapeutic agent because it has the potential to affect many of these aspects.
+CBD could be the perfect therapeutic agent because it has the potential to affect many of these aspects.

 Studies in Rodent Models of Alzheimer’s and CBD